 Here are the five strategies that both campaign managers and PR professionals should implement to achieve political PR successfully.

-1) Build media list with media database software
+1) Build a media list with media database software

 Do you need help finding media contacts to connect with?
 Pressfarm can help you connect with over 1 million journalists, bloggers, and influencers across niches, publications, and categories.
 In addition to helping you with media relations, Pressfarm can also arm you with quality content that appeals to these professionals.

 With a professional press release, some engaging guest posts, and an eye-catching media kit, you can capture media attention when it matters most.
-By distributing this content to the right media outlets and startup directories, the team at Pressfarm can help your brand feature in relevant search results across different search engines.
+By distributing this content to the right media outlets and startup directories, Pressfarm can help your brand feature in relevant search results.

 With a PR package from Pressfarm, you can build effective media relations and put your brand on the map.